https://pineisland.neocities.org/dolls/

 I chose Molly as my favorite because she had glasses like me and she wasnāt too fancy like that snob, Samantha.
 (Sorry, Samantha girlies.)

 American Girl dolls cost $82 + shipping back then.
 I saved up for Molly with my $2/week allowance, plus birthday and Christmas money.
 I remember sitting on my parentsā bed while my Dad read his credit card number to the person on the phone at Pleasant Company taking my order for my Molly doll.
+(Dad paid for shipping because I forgot to include that in my calculationsā¦)

 I was not careful with her.
 Molly went everywhere with me, especially into the back woods behind my house.
 That was my favorite place to play.